QuentinCG/QAzureStorageRestApi/README.md

 ## What is it

-This library (with a basic example) is designed to be integrated in projects using Azure storage.
+This library (with detailed examples) is designed to be integrated in projects using Azure storage.

-This Qt class is able to do those actions from/to a container with any kind of blob in Azure storage using an account name and an account key:
+This Qt class is able to do those actions from/to a container with any kind of blob in Azure storage using an account name and an account key or SAS credentials:
- - <b>List containers</b> & <b>list files in a container</b> (It is possible to use <b>marker</b> to list specific contents/containers to not get too much content)
  - <b>Download file</b>
  - <b>Upload file</b>
  - <b>Delete file</b>
  - <b>Get user download file URL</b> (SAS token with read right to provide, <a href="#annex-get-sas-token">more details on how to get the SAS token here</a>)
+ - <b>List containers</b> & <b>list files in a container</b> (It is possible to use <b>marker</b> to list specific contents/containers to not get too much content)

 This class <a href="https://download.qt.io/archive/qt/">is compatible with any Qt 5 and any Qt6 version</a> (only required libraries: QtNetwork and QtCore, NO NEED OF OFFICIAL MICROSOFT LIBRARY)

-<b>This project supports connection using `account credentials` and `SAS credentials` depending on your need.</b>
+This project <b>supports connection using `account credentials` and `SAS credentials`</b> depending on your need.

+It is possible to use it <b>`synchronously` or `asynchronously (with Qt signals`)</b> depending on your need!

 <img src="azure.png" width="300">

 ## How to use

+Initialize:

 ```cpp
 #include <QCoreApplication>